pipeforce/pipeforce.github.io/docs/api/functions.md

 ```

-##  @xml
+## `@xml`
 ----------
-Provides addon functions inside a pipeline expression in order to read and change XML documents.
+Provides functions inside a pipeline expression in order to read and change XML documents.
 You can access the functions declared here in the PEL using <code>@xml</code>

 ### xpath(document,xpath)